What we do

 As a community development organisation, our focus is partnering with local organisations and individuals working in communities to help them achieve improvement and sustainability in their quality of life.
 Our purpose is:

-for long-term value to empower community-based development
+Co-creating opportunities by (re)building capacity and partnering for (sustainable) long-term value to empower community-based development

 Community development is focused on grassroots, bottom-up, community-driven initiatives made possible by community leadership and action.
 It seeks to empower individuals and communities with the agency required to meet their basic human needs – analysing, planning and acting together to improve their living conditions and broader wellbeing and creating long-term value.